Capital on Tap vs Funding Circle at a Glance

 | Minimum trading history | None published | 1 year |

-Neither card accepts sole traders or ordinary partnerships.
-Between the two, Capital on Tap has the lower bar: it accepts LLPs, asks for less turnover, and sets no published trading-length minimum, so newer and smaller limited companies clear it more often.
+Sole traders and ordinary partnerships can’t apply to either card.
+Between the two, Capital on Tap has the lower bar: it accepts LLPs, requires less turnover, and sets no published trading-length minimum.

 Apply for Capital on Tap →Capital on Tap vs Funding Circle Overseas Use